Pylons/pyramid/docs/narr/install.rst

    on within your Python system in order to run the ``easy_install`` command.

-.. note:: As of version 0.8.0, installation of :mod:`repoze.bfg` does not require the compilation of any C code, so you do not need to have development tools installed on the target machine.
+.. note:: Installation of :mod:`repoze.bfg` does not require the compilation of any C code, so as long as you have a Python interpreter that meets the above requirements, you do not need to have development tools installed on the target machine to run :mod:`repoze.bfg`.

 BFG is known to run properly on all popular (and even some less-popular) Unix-like systems such as Linux, MacOS X, and FreeBSD.

-``repoze.bfg`` runs on Windows systems.
+:mod:`repoze.bfg` runs on Windows systems.
 However, none of its main developers use the Windows platform.
 Therefor, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
 If you're using a Windows system, you'll